-The first thing you’ll want to do is make sure any settings that are labeled as being related to VPN service are turned on.
+The first thing you’ll want to do is make sure any settings related to VPN service are turned on.
 Some models may not have these options present, or they’ll be buried among other settings.

-Second, check to make sure the ports your tunneling protocol uses aren’t being blocked by your router’s hardware firewall.
-You can force these ports to open by enabling port forwarding in your router settings and then setting an access control for the selected port.
+Second, check to ensure your router’s hardware firewall isn’t blocking the ports your tunneling protocol uses.
+You can force these ports to open by enabling port forwarding in your router settings and then setting access control for the selected port.
 As an example, the OpenVPN protocol uses port 1194.

 4. Change Servers

 Most VPN services will offer a range of server locations to connect to.
 This is where your internet traffic will appear to be originating when you’re on the internet.
 Sometimes these servers can go down, get overloaded with traffic, or otherwise reduce the quality of your connection.

 Try changing over to a different server through your VPN application.
 Select the one that seems to be the most consistent at a location that makes sense for your needs.

 5. Disable IPv6 in the Windows Control Panel

 IP version 6 has trouble getting along with many VPNs.
 As most networks have been slow to transition to the newer protocol, VPNs typically only support IPv4.
 This can occasionally cause issues connecting to your VPN or create the potential for privacy leaks in your connection.